 If you're wondering what to do with either the Christmas dinner or Sunday roast leftovers, then look no further than this tasty breakfast hash.
 It prevents food waste, is easy to prepare and, as everything is cooked in one pan, it also saves you from doing too much washing up.
 The hash contains crispy potatoes, chopped bacon, sprouts, cooked stuffing and has a fried egg in the centre which is perfect for dipping the crispy leftovers into the yolk.

-Serves 1 people Preparation time 5 minutes Cooking time 10 minutes
+Serves 1 people Prep 5 minutes Cook 10 minutes

 Denhay Bacon by Nature back bacon